 Checking In at the 24-hour mark

 With connectivity everywhere and checking in just a tap away on the Southwest app, everyone has a chance to check in immediately.
-Getting a boarding position feels like when you’re trying to buy concert tickets or getting a reservation for a COVID vaccine.
+Getting a boarding position feels like when you’re trying to buy concert tickets.

 There are now ways to get in line ahead of those checking in at exactly 24-hours.

 For a fee, Southwest’s EarlyBird Check-In automatically checks you in for your flight before the 24-hour mark.
 When Southwest launched the service in 2009 the cost was set at $10 per ticket but now costs anywhere from $15 to $25.
 EarlyBird assignments are determined by when you pay your fee so the earlier you book your ticket (and pay for EarlyBird), the further up in the queue you are for a boarding position.
 EarlyBird needs to be purchased for each direction you’re flying (but you can choose to get the service on one flight but not the other).
 If you’re on connecting flights, the fee covers both flights.

 This is how most passengers purchase a better boarding position, as the service is heavily promoted when booking your flight.
 Full disclosure: We typically purchase EarlyBird on our Southwest flights.

 But buying EarlyBird doesn’t put you first in line.

 A-List and A-List Preferred